Click here to subscribe to my free fortnightly Life Coaching Accelerators, for insider coaching tips.

-The team coaching opportunity can arise from a small business or corporate client who has benefited from working with you as in individual.
-They will ask you to help make their teams operate more cohesively and productively.
+A small business, community or corporate client who has benefited from working with you one on one may ask you to help make the teams of their various departments operate more cohesively.

 Or a family member you have been helping with life coaching issues may decide that they would like you to work with the rest of the family as a team.
 The desired outcome here may be to have better relationships and communication.

-It can sometimes be challenging for both the team building coach and the members of the team to go through the process of transforming from a group of maybe disconnected and competitive individuals finding it hard to relate and work together, into a harmonious efficient and productive unit.
+Team coaching is not without its challenges for the members of the team (and the coach) as they go through the process of turning a group of maybe disconnected and competitive individuals finding it hard to relate and work together, into a harmonious and productive unit.

 I love Dr Bruce Tuckman’s 1965 model of the progression of building an effective team – Forming, Storming, Norming and Performing.
 It's well worth reading how this model works on Wikipedia.

 Coaching teams can also be very active and involve fun team building games and exercises.
 How people play games is often a reflection of how they will operate within a team and there is a lot to be learned from this.

 It can alert individuals and the coach to behaviours in stress situations and can also reveal valuable problem solving strategies.